meract/meract/README.md

 Specify only the components that you need.
 The `--table=products` parameter is optional.
 It specifies the table name if it differs from the main name. `-rest` An optional parameter that creates not one route, but several for multiple operations in the RestAPI format, as well as the corresponding methods in the controller.
 Well, the structure of the table in json format is an optional parameter that defines the structure of the table.(powershell ignores)

-#Morph
+# Morph
-morph is a client framework integrated into the meract ecosystem.
+morph is a client-side framework integrated into the meract ecosystem.

-To use it inside your views, you need to connect it, for example, in the head tag, it's done like this: `@includeMorph'.
+To use it inside your views, you need to connect it, for example, in the head tag, it's done like this: `@includeMorph`.
 Then create one or more morph components in the body.
 Example:

 ```
     <morph name="main">